| Class Information:

 Unrighteous behavior – this is behavior that is disruptive, and is frequently associated with academic failure: 1) leave the classroom while lecture is in progress, and for added effect, cross directly in front of me to make sure I lose my train of thought.
 If you do this I will give you an unexcused absence for the day 2) talk to your neighbor or sleep while lecture is in progress.
 3) take a cell phone call in class during lecture 4) play games on your cell phone or text message while class is in progress.
 There are consequences if you use your cell phone in class, or if you leave on a purported bathroom visit with a cell phone.
 If you do this you will be asked to leave the classroom for the period.
 These are all effective ways of communicating to me your interest level in the class, and your respect for me as a teacher.
 These are also behaviors that are highly correlated with failure.

 Cheating: I don't fool around with those who cheat.
 Cheating includes copying off another's test, copying another student's assignment – and yes this means graphs for labs, or lifting material from a source, including the text or the internet, without proper acknowledgement (plagerism).
-Learn the consequences at your peril!
+Academic dishonesty with regard to a submission for extra credit will result in the loss of both the privilege of performing extra credit work, but all extra credit points.

 Drops - Generally speaking, I will automatically drop anyone with 1 ½ -2 consecutive week's worth of absences.
 However, oversights occur, so ultimately it is the responsibility of the student to withdraw from the class if the student wishes to do so.